News-Driven Price MoveIMU · Imugene Limited

 Total1681%58

-Imugene has opened Cohort 3 in the Phase 1b protocol to evaluate azer-cel in combination with a Bruton Tyrosine Kinase inhibitor (BTKi) in patients who previously failed BTKi therapy.
-Mantle Cell Lymphoma (MCL) has been added as an indication.
-The global BTKi market reached approximately US$12.0 billion in 2025, with BTKis established as standard of care across CLL, MCL, MZL, and WM.
+Imugene has also opened Cohort 3 evaluating azer-cel in combination with a BTK inhibitor for patients who previously failed BTKi therapy, with Mantle Cell Lymphoma (MCL) added as an indication.
+The global BTKi market reached approximately US$12.0 billion in 2025.

 Risks & Considerations